swmeme/swmeme/README.md

 #
 #### For now my GitHub repositories are only about summaries and study projects
 #
 ###  🔭 I’m currently working on: (most of the time) I'm in front of the PC studying.
 But I also assemble and sell hardware (PC's) in tenders for local government (councils selling).
-But my main interests are Algorithms and Data Science.
+My main interests in programming are Algorithms and Data Science.

 ##  🌱 I’m currently studying and the Tech I use: